EvergreenTheTree/dotfiles/SOFTWARE.md

 # Dev

+## General

+- neovim: My current choice of code editor.
+- git: The version control system I am most familiar with.
+- **[WINDOWS]** msys2 _(or Git for Windows SDK)_: Linux on windows.  _(better
+  than cygwin)_
+- Exuberant ctags: Necessary for some vim plugins

+## Python

 - python 3.4+: I do a lot of stuff with python, so it is essential.
 - pip: Much better python package management than easy_install, also essential.
 - ipython: The best interactive python interpreter, no question.
-- virtualenv: essential for python development.
-- poetry: Not as essential, but useful for managing virtualenvs in a cross-platform manner
+- poetry: Very useful for managing project virtualenvs in a cross-platform manner
+- pipx: Nice way of installing applications using pip without disrupting everything else
 - pylama: general purpose python code linter.
 It is a wrapper around pycodestyle _(previously pep8)_, pydocstyle _(previously pep257)_ and pyflakes.
 - pylint: Very picky python linter; useful for catching code smells but take it with a grain of salt
 - pyls: python language server

-- neovim: My current choice of code editor.
-- git: The version control system I am most familiar with.
+## C/C++
 - C/C++ compiler _(gcc, clang)_: For C hacking.
 - ccls: c language server
 - bear: generates command list for ccls
 - CMake: A really popular alternative to configure scripts.
 - meson: Much better than CMake (though it is a low bar to clear tbf).

-- **[WINDOWS]** msys2 _(or Git for Windows SDK)_: Linux on windows.  _(better
-  than cygwin)_
-- Exuberant ctags: Necessary for some vim plugins
-- ag or "the silver searcher": Used by FZF to get gitignore-sensitive results
-- ripgrep: better than ag for command line use
-- fd: better `find`
-- difftastic: semantically aware diffs, needed for default difftool in git config
-- keychain: SSH agent handler
+## Shell

 - shellcheck: shell script linter

 # School/Office